 Other cities in Australia to consider: Perth, Adelaide, Brisbane, Gold Coast, Byron Bay.

-Check out the Australian Immigration and Citizenship website here:
+Check out the Australian Immigration and Citizenship website for more information.

-Thailand – Like that movie The Beach except with Online Poker
+Thailand – Like The Beach except with Online Poker

 The truth is, young online poker players have been moving to Thailand long before their ability to play in the US was jeopardized, and for good reason.